NathanielJBrown97/Undergrad-Classwork/CSC-411/Assignment1/readme.md

 **Correct implementation and what is not:**
 For Brightness: Everything was fully implemented.
 We wrote error checking conditionals for incorrect arguments, and checked whether the promised file was of type Gray, not RGB or other types.

 For Fingerprint Groups: Mostly everything was implemented.
 We implemented a feature that will read a line; taking the first sequence of characters as a key that we called fingerprint, and all other characters after the first whitespace as a value we called name.
 This was the first step of implementing the entire assignment.
-From here we then implemented some logic that... **CONTINUE HERE**
+From here we then implemented some logic using rusts 'match' that checks if there is already a key in the hashmap with the current fingerprint identifier.
+If so, it pushes the name into that key's association.
+If the key wasn't found, then it simply inserts the key:value (fingerprint:name) into the hashmap.

 **PART C:** Problems you can solve using a working version of fgroups **:PART C**